Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-Journal of Education and Research (JER) is a member of Committee on Publication Ethics (COPE).
-JER follows the publication ethics and malpractice policies as outlined by (COPE).
 Here are some general ethical guidelines that JER adopts and recommends for its authors, reviewers and editors.

 Ethical guidelines for JER authors